9

 • 1

 +1 for I've seen people writing much better answers than yours and getting no upvotes at all.
 I've got pages of them.
-Feb 15, 2018 at 19:22
+Commented Feb 15, 2018 at 19:22

 • Justin: I've received no/few reputation points for some answers I thought were great, and lots of points from answers where I expected little.
 There are factors outside your control, like how active the question is (including other people submitting answers). +40 is above my average score.
 You're welcome to wish you had more, but I do suggest being happy with what you got.
 This is not a "seriously broken system".
 The system works well to fulfill certain goals, and StackExchange sites are pretty popular, but can take some getting used to. fixer1234 is highly regarded with great reason.